The Politics of the EU Purse: Mastering the Multiannual Financial Framework

 - EU institution and national parliaments: 975 Euros

 In case of registration of 3 participants from the same organisation, the course fee is waived for one of them.
 Special deals apply for larger groups.

 The fees cover the cost of the course as well as coffee and lunch breaks.
-Travel and hotel costs are not included in the fees.
+Travel and hotel costs are not included.

-Dr Cinzia Alcidi is Head of the Economic Policy Unit at the Centre for European Policy Studies (CEPS) in Brussels and research fellow at LUISS (School of European Political Economy).
+Cinzia Alcidi Head of Economic Policy Unit at the Centre for European Policy Studies (CEPS) in Brussels, where she leads the Economic Policy Unit, and fellow at LUISS - School of European Political Economy.

-Prof Dr Wolfgang Wessels is a part-time professor at the School of Transnational Governance (STG).
+Wolfgang Wessels Faculty member of the School of Transnational Governance (STG).
 He is Visiting Professor at the College of Europe, Bruges and Natolin and Director of the Centre for Turkey and European Union Studies (CETEUS) at the University of Cologne.